muratk3n/thirdwave/en/README.md

 ---

-"[N]o UK prime minster could ever agree to it," Theresa May had said about an earlier text] which the commission have published, which would, if implemented, undermine the UK common market and threaten the constitutional integrity of the UK by creating a customs and reg border down the Irish Sea.
+"[N]o UK prime minster could ever agree to it," Theresa May had said about an earlier text] which the commission have published, "which would, if implemented, undermine the UK common market and threaten the constitutional integrity of the UK by creating a customs and reg border down the Irish Sea".

 ---